brimdata/zed/zng/docs/spec.md

 `<type-name>` is an identifier with semantics as defined in Section 2.1.1.4.

 It is an error to define an alias that has the same name as a primitive type.

-If an alias appears that has the same name as a previously defined alias, then the new alias takes precedent for all subsequent values.
+It is also an error to redefine a previously defined alias with a type that differs from the original definition.

 ### 3.1.3 Application-specific Payload